runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 }
 ```

-Or set `IgnoreInitialValidationError` flag to mode argument of constructor.
+Or set `IgnoreInitialValidationError` flag in the constructor:
-Sample code is as below:

 ```csharp
 class ViewModel